Tile Backer Board

 This is one of our Star Buy products!
 Our Star Buy products represent fantastic every day low value and are already discounted to our lowest possible price - therefore, discount codes can not be applied to Star Buy products.

-Free Kerbside Delivery
+Fast Kerbside Delivery

 We deliver to mainland UK addresses and all delivery prices are fixed inc VAT.